dervalp/ioc/README.md

 Now that we have our 2 services registered, we need to bind the $greetingProvider with the serviceA.

-Binding the parameter name with a service:

 ```
   IOC.when( "greetingProvider" )
      .use( "serviceA" );
 ```

-**Note: when binding the parameter, you do not need '$' sign**
+**Note: when binding the parameter, you do not need the '$' sign**

-Create your object:
+Creating your object:

 ```
 var serviceB = IOC.create( "serviceB" ); //will output 'Hello Marty !'